 Our team of Fort Worth Criminal Attorneys

 Each one of our Fort Worth criminal attorneys previously served as a Tarrant County criminal prosecutor.
 Our team has tried over 550 jury trials and handled thousands of criminal cases.
 We are a unique firm in that we are truly a team.
 When you hire one us, you hire all of us.
-At Varghese Summersett PLLC our combined experience, knowledge and talent, will all work together to reach the best outcome for your case.
+At Varghese Summersett PLLC our combined experience, knowledge and talent, works together to reach the best outcome in your case.

-We understand that clients who hire us are coming to us with the biggest problems in their lives, and we treat their problems with the care and attention warranted by the problem.
+We understand that clients who hire us are coming to us with the biggest problems in their lives.
+We treat their problems with the care and attention it deserves.
 We seek out the best outcomes by over-preparing, finding weaknesses in the State’s case, through careful negotiations and, when necessary, trial.

 All of our partners are former prosecutors.
 We not only know the State’s playbook, in many cases we helped write it.
 We have over half a century of experience handling criminal cases, and we are ready to put our experience to work for you.

 We know you have a lot of options to chose from.
 You probably got a couple dozen letters in the mail soliciting your business.
 You’ll never get one from us.
 Instead, we hope our results and reviews speak for themselves.

 As former prosecutors, we know the best results go to the most proactive attorneys.
 Call us today at (817) 203-2220 or contact us online to find out how you can get started with our firm.